 Available documentation includes a National Lead of Ohio, trip summary describing the decontamination efforts and residual contamination levels after completion of a limited scale operation.
-Based on the available documentation and the premise that no further activities with radioactive materials were performed, there is little potential for significant residual contamination outside of the period in which weapons-related production occurred.
+Based on the available documentation, there is little potential for significant residual contamination outside of the period in which weapons-related production occurred.